Tournaments: Fair Share Fee for Co-Anglers

 In MWBA, Co-Anglers are required to pay their Boater a lake-specific Fair Share Fee (FSF).
 The FSF is mandatory because:

 1. Putting a boat in the water and keeping it afloat and running are costly.
 Fuel isn’t cheap, and the cost is always rising.
 Maintenance and repair costs are never-ending.
-The FSF helps cover operating expenses for pre-fishing and tournaments.
+The FSF helps cover operating expenses for pre-fishing and Tournaments.

 Fair Share Fees